developerashkan/Local-LLM-Powered-Subtitle-Translator/README.md

 ## Technical Details
 The Translation Prompt
-Local-LLM-Powered-Subtitle-Translator uses a specialized "Professional Translator" prompt to ensure the LLM doesn't hallucinate or add conversational filler:
+Sublingo uses a specialized "Professional Translator" prompt to ensure the LLM doesn't hallucinate or add conversational filler:

 "Output ONLY the translated text.
 Preserve line breaks.
 Keep it natural and subtitle-friendly."